kaleidawave/kaleidawave.github.io/src/posts/a-preview-of-the-checker.md

 These are rough benchmarks, so take these numbers with a grain of salt, they could go up or down.
 You can see the full result in my [fancy automated benchmarking repository](https://github.com/kaleidawave/benchmarks/actions/runs/5335620178/attempts/1#summary-14441836482)

 #### STC: Speedy type checker

 Ezno is not the only TS checker written in Rust.
-[STC](https://github.com/dudykr/stc) (which was made public last year) is aimed at following TSC one-to-one, with an aim of improving the type checking time compared to TSC.
+[STC](https://github.com/dudykr/stc) (which was made public last year) is aimed at following TSC one-to-one, with the aim of improving the type checking time compared to TSC.
 Similar to Ezno in still being work in progress.
 Its current results look very impressive, being slightly faster than Ezno with Oxc.

 ```shell
 ./stc/target/release/stc test demo.ts ran